 Last week, I interviewed an AI startup named AISense whose single product, Otter Voice Notes, a cloud-based platform, seems to me to have as many uses as Word does.
-It records conversations of almost any length between multiple people with uncanny accuracy and speed.
+It records conversations of almost any length between multiple people with uncanny accuracy and speed, this technology could considerably improve bot framework for live chat bots on websites as just one example.

 Start with the billion-dollar transcription industry that serves medical procedures, legal testimony and depositions, then move into all forms of education and training, and there’s the foundation for a big business opportunity.
 Add to that all your business meetings and Zoom video conversations.
 Take all the time required to turn talk into text, correct the invariable typos and homonyms, delete “um’s” and so on.
 Eliminate the time and expense of turning spoken words into accurate text, and I think you will see how such technology can change your life.